FOUND A WILD ANIMAL?

 PLEASE DO NOT TOUCH RABIES VECTOR SPECIES

-Skunks, foxes, woodchucks, raccoons, and bats are considered Rabies Vector Species (RVS) in Rhode Island.
+In Rhode Island, all species of bats, woodchucks, and all members of the order Carnivora (which includes (but is not limited to) skunks, foxes, raccoons, bobcats, coyotes, weasels, mink, bear and seals) are considered to be Rabies Vector Species (RVS).
 If you come across an individual of any of these species that you think may be in need of assistance, please do not touch them with bare hands.
 Any bare-handed contact may be considered an "exposure" by the RI Department of Health and the animal would be required by law to be euthanized and submitted for rabies testing.
 BEFORE you handle, please contact us for instructions at 401-294-6363 or contact the RI DEM at 401-222-3070.
+For marine mammals (including seals), please contact Mystic Aquarium at 860-572-5955 x 107.

 Please note it is illegal to take a wild animal into your home and keep it as a pet or care for and release it unless you are a licensed rehabilitator.
 It is also illegal to move a wild bird or mammal across state lines.